Ad-invariant metrics on nonnice nilpotent Lie algebras: Cotangents of free nilpotent Lie algebras

 We point out that there exist nonnice Lie algebras of step two, but they are not known explicitly (see \cite[Example~3]{Nikolayevsky}), and the methods of this paper do not seem sufficient to determine whether they give rise to nonnice, irreducible cotangents.

-\textbf{Acknowledgments:} D.~Conti and F.A.~Rossi acknowledge GNSAGA of INdAM.
-F.A.~Rossi also acknowledges the Young Talents Award of Universit\`{a} degli Studi di Milano-Bicocca joint with Accademia Nazionale dei Lincei.
-V.~del Barco by FAEPEX-UNICAMP grant 2566/21.
+\textbf{Funding details:} D. Conti acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+D.~Conti and F.A.~Rossi acknowledge GNSAGA of INdAM and the PRIN project n.
+2022MWPMAB ``Interactions between Geometric Structures and Function Theories''.
+F.A.
+Rossi acknowledges the INdAM-GNSAGA project CUPE55F22000270001 ``Curve algebriche e loro applicazioni'' and the Young Talents Award of Universit\`{a} degli Studi di Milano-Bicocca joint with Accademia Nazionale dei Lincei.
+V.~del Barco supported by FAEPEX-UNICAMP grant 2566/21; FAPESP grants 2021/09197-8 and 2023/15089-9.